Room Commands

 Ignore Windows

-Remove small windows
+Remove small openings

 Remove windows of the room that are smaller than a certain specified Area Threshold.